supabase-community/supabase-ex/README.md

 #### One off clients

-One off clients are clients that are created and managed by your application.
+One off clients are created and managed by your application.
 They are useful for quick interactions with the Supabase API.

 ```elixir
 iex> Supabase.init_client("https://<supabase-url>", "<supabase-api-key>")